 |1st Oct to 23rd Dec 2023||Ksh.
 11,139/- PPS/Night||Ksh.
 16,168/- PP/Night||Ksh.
 10,240/- PPS/Night|

 |23rd Dec to 1st Jan 2023 (Excluding 24th, 25th, 26th and 31st of Dec)||Ksh.
 12,126/- PPS/Night||Ksh.
 17,766/- PP/Night||Ksh.
 10,684/- PPS/Night|

-Lake Naivasha Sopa Resort Full Board Meal Plan includes: breakfast, lunch, and dinner are included in the holiday price, but any drinks or snacks outside these meal times will cost you extra.
+Lake Naivasha Sopa Lodge Full Board Meal Plan includes: breakfast, lunch, and dinner are included in the holiday price, but any drinks or snacks outside these meal times will cost you extra.